 A small but important change to achievement criteria now includes the word “typically,” acknowledging the limitations of published data and the context of small cohorts.

-Why Inclusion Now Sits at the Heart of Every Ofsted Judgement
+Why Inclusion Now Sits at the Heart of Every Judgement in the New Ofsted Framework

 This absolutely matched our experience.
 Inspectors spoke to pupils with SEND, examined wellbeing systems, and looked closely at how we support disadvantaged learners.
 The updated EIF centres vulnerability, wellbeing, and inclusion as non‑negotiable strands of effectiveness.